lnbits/hardware-wallet/README.md

 Use the [LNbits Hardware Wallet web installer](https://lnbits.github.io/hardware-wallet).

-After installation, the web installer and the device both show the SHA-256 of the installed application image.
+On the first boot of each exact firmware build, the web installer and the device both show the SHA-256 of the installed application image.
 Compare all 64 characters with the firmware SHA-256 published in the corresponding board asset in the GitHub release, then accept using the device's keypad, touchscreen, or button.
+The device remembers that build and displays the last eight hash characters on its logo screen; ordinary reboots skip the full hash calculation and confirmation screen.

 ### Build from source with Arduino CLI (tinfoil)